Chr728/Compass/README.md

 ### Build and run the development version of the project

-The docker file contains the commands to build and run the project
+The docker file contains the commands to build and run the project.
+Please cd to the root folder (the Compass folder) and run:

 ```bash
 docker-compose -f docker-compose-dev.yml up